jamespooley/brain-age-prediction/notes/literature-review.md

 ## Impact of head motion on trajectories

+TODO: Get past paywall for the first article.
 * [Subtle in-scanner motion biases automated measurement of brain anatomy from in vivo MRI](http://onlinelibrary.wiley.com/doi/10.1002/hbm.23180/abstract)
 * Stockman M, Alexander-Bloch A, Raznahan A, Giedd J. Effects of Mild Motion